Health Navigation Menu

 Insurance Industry Reforms that Save Money

-- This year, eliminates all lifetime limits on how much insurance companies cover if beneficiaries get sick and bans insurance companies from dropping people from coverage when they get sick.
-The Act also restricts the use of annual limits in all new plans and existing employer plans this year, until 2014 when all annual limits are prohibited.
+- The Act eliminates all lifetime limits on how much insurance companies cover if beneficiaries get sick and bans insurance companies from dropping people from coverage when they get sick.
+The Act also restricts the use of annual limits in all plan.

 - Going forward, plans in the new Health Insurance Exchanges and all new plans will have a cap on what insurance companies can require beneficiaries to pay in out-of-pocket expenses, such as co-pays and deductibles.

-- Supports states starting in plan year 2011 in requiring health insurance companies to submit justification for requested premium increases, and insurance companies with excessive or unjustified premium exchanges may not be able to participate in Exchanges.
+- Health insurance companies are required to submit justification for requested premium increases, and insurance companies with excessive or unjustified premium exchanges may not be able to participate in Exchanges.

-- Cracks down on excessive insurance overhead starting in 2011 by applying standards to how much insurance companies can spend on non-medical costs, such as bureaucracy, executive salaries, and marketing, and provides consumers a rebate if non-medical costs are too high.
+- Cracks down on excessive insurance overhead by applying standards to how much insurance companies can spend on non-medical costs, such as bureaucracy, executive salaries, and marketing, and provides consumers a rebate if non-medical costs are too high.

 Assuring Accessible, Quality & Affordable Health Care for People with Disabilities